ERAP Overview

 The ERAP committee and participating organizations should meet annually to review this document to ensure operational readiness and plan familiarity.
 Regular reviews and updates to the ERAP is critical to its success and to maintain the value to its users.

-Community Futures Greater Trail will be the lead on this initiative and will be responsible for version control and ongoing maintenance of this plan.
+Community Futures South Kootenay will be the lead on this initiative and will be responsible for version control and ongoing maintenance of this plan.
 Desired outcomes of this plan will assist local businesses to be better prepared for the next economic downturn.
 This can be stimulated by providing training materials and a Business Continuity template to be made available at www.BizDAP.ca

 Plan Review and Update Frequency:

 • Base Plan – Annual review, with full update every 3-5 years.
 Only upon foundational or administrative changes in the communities and organizations should a full update be required of the base plan.
-Community Futures Greater Trail and ERAP committee members hold responsibility to review and update the plan.
+Community Futures South Kootenay and ERAP committee members hold responsibility to review and update the plan.

 • Action Group Sections – Annual review, with full update every 3-5 years.
 Annual reviews of contact information is important with staff turnover at partnering organizations